gracechin/Mini-Wheg-Opt/README.md

 3. Provide an indication of the typical performance (e.g. execution time, with indication of processor and operating system)

-Open Source versus Private
+Open Source or Private
 ----------
 You have an opportunity to create a web page in support of your project.
-Follow the instructions to add a [GitHub Page](https://pages.github.com).
+You may already have a digital portfolio, which you are free to use, or you can simply follow the instructions to add a [GitHub Page](https://pages.github.com) if this would be more convenient.

-This has the added advantage of allowing you to showcase your work to the world and complement your digital portfolios.
-You may use this opportunity to include any high quality images or simulations that might not be suitable for inclusion in your reports.
+This has the added advantage of allowing you to showcase your work to the world and complement your digital portfolio(s).
+You may use this opportunity to include any high quality images/CAD drawings or simulations/videos that might not be suitable for inclusion in your reports.

-If you choose to do this, we also recommend that you upload a copy of your final report.
+If you choose to do this, we also recommend that you upload a copy of your final report to your public repository to place everything in context.

-If you would prefer your project to be private, please create private GitHub repository and provide access to [David](<mailto:david.boyle@imperial.ac.uk>) and [Nan](<mailto:n.li09@imperial.ac.uk>).
+If you would prefer your project to be private, please create private git repository and provide access to [David](<mailto:david.boyle@imperial.ac.uk>) and [Nan](<mailto:n.li09@imperial.ac.uk>).

 In the case of a private repository, you may still include additional material in support of your project.

+**NOTE:** You may use *any* git service of your choosing!